sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 - Kafka Streams runs a `Topology`.

-* When we don't use the high-level DSL, we directly build a `Topology` (_the physical plan_, that's exactly what Kafka Streams will run) that forwards calls to a `InternalTopologyBuilder`: this is the latter that contains all the data about the real topology undernealth.
+* When we don't use the high-level DSL, we directly build a `Topology` (_the physical plan_, that's exactly what Kafka Streams will run) that forwards calls to a `InternalTopologyBuilder`: this is the latter that contains all the data about the real topology underneath.

 - When we use the high-level DSL, we pass through the `StreamsBuilder` (_the Logical Plan_, that's going to be converted to a physical plan) that forwards calls to a `InternalStreamsBuilder`.
 When we ask to `build()` the StreamsBuilder, it converts its abstraction to a `Topology`.